The Newest Weight Loss Breakthrough for Men: SANE Diet & Exercise Plan

 Many factors can prevent men’s weight loss.
 Here are a few of them.

 Chronic inflammation occurs when the immune system sends immune cells to fight something that is not really a threat.
 The immune cells arrive, find there is nothing to do, and eventually start attacking healthy tissue.
-The injured tissues release chemicals that cause inflammation, the immune system sends more immune cells that arrive and attack healthy tissue…it’s a vicious circle, and the inflammation never ends.
+The injured tissues release chemicals that cause inflammation, and the immune system sends more immune cells that arrive and attack healthy tissue…it’s a vicious circle, and the inflammation can last for weeks, months, or years.

 And obesity?
 There are a few ways inflammation may cause obesity, but one of the most common ways is through the brain.
 Cutting-edge science is showing neurological inflammation to be a major cause of weight gain and obesity.